 Do Implants hurt?

 Placing the implants requires a small operation.
-This can be carried out under local anaesthetic with sedation.
+This can be carried out under local anaesthetic.
 You will not feel any pain at the time, but you may feel some discomfort during the week following the surgery.
 This is usually due to having stitches in place, and the normal healing process.

 Can I have the new teeth straight away?